cjdbarlow/bedside-notebook/assessment/anaesthetic/paeds.md

 * Usually viral
 May have bacterial superinfection.
 * Commonly described as URTIs, but usually involve whole respiratory tract
 * Associated with ↑ risk of respiratory complications:
+For 6/52 post infection (though highest risk in first 2/52):
 	* 5x increase
 	* 10x increase if intubated
 	* Including: